 Don’t just grab onto enterprise collaboration because it sounds like a good idea.
 It is, but only as it applies to the business problems you’re facing.
 Ask yourself how it will benefit the company, its employees and how everyone works.

 If it is a good fit, then you next need an implementation plan.
 Set up a series of tasks and deadlines on a schedule and hold people accountable.
-That requires employees learning new procedures, and managers trusting their employees.
+That requires employees to learn new procedures, and managers to trust their employees.